Why Elizabeth Booth will always be a makerPublished on 13 May 2020 By Holly Butteriss 8 min read

 ...this is what it means to be a maker - enjoying the process of learning and of creating with your hands.
 The end result is just the cherry on top.

 It seems like there are so many reasons why I'm a maker, so how to condense them into one post?
-But after looking back over how I became a maker and thinking about why I'm still doing it, I realised why I make is actually quite simple.
+But after looking back over how I became a maker and thinking about why I'm still doing it, I realized why I make is actually quite simple.
 Here is my story of how I started and why I will always be a maker.

 I have always been a creative person.
 As a young girl, I loved to draw and then as a teen dreamed of becoming a fashion designer.
 My sketches of dream outfits from that time are still tucked away in my studio.
 When I was in high school, I got serious about taking art classes, drawing, painting, and preparing my portfolio for art school.
 I ended up going to school for graphic design and loved my college courses.